Chocolate City

 Since 1901 when Cloetta settled in Ljungsbro, the locality has truly been “Sweden’s chocolate town”, isn’t it worth a visit?

-Ljungsbro’s good neighbor is called the Göta Canal.
-Berg locks are the Göta Canal’s biggest attraction with many thousands of visitors each year.
-The fantastic lock staircase Carl Johan, with its seven interconnected locks, raises or lowers boats a full 18.8 meters between Roxen and Berg’s guest harbor.
-During the autumn, there might not be a lot of traffic in the locks, but it’s still an experience to see the construction of the impressive staircase.
+Ljungsbro’s good neighbor is called Göta Canal.
+Bergs locks are Göta Canal’s largest attraction with many thousands of visitors every year.
+The fantastic lock staircase Carl Johan, with its seven interconnected locks, raises or lowers the boats a full 18.8 meters between Roxen and Bergs guest harbor.
+During the summer, thousands of boats pass through Göta Canal, and it is truly a spectacle to see how the masses of water flow in the locks!

-At the entrance to Bergs slussar next to Vreta kloster church are the ruins of Sweden’s first monastery, founded as a Benedictine nunnery.
-Vreta kloster church and ruins are located with a wide view over the Östgötaslätten and are a popular tourist destination.
-Here you can visit the church with its exciting history, walk in the monastery ruins where the wild wine blazes in red colors during the fall, visit the Monastery House with its collection of memorable stone finds, or enjoy a moment in the leafy park at the monastery area’s summer-open café.
-During the summer, guided tours are also conducted in the area.
+At the entrance to Berg’s locks next to Vreta Abbey Church, you will find the ruins of Sweden’s first monastery, founded as a Benedictine nunnery.
+Vreta Abbey Church and ruin are situated with sweeping views over the Östgöta plain and are a popular destination.
+Here, you can visit the church with its exciting history, wander in the beautiful monastery ruin, visit the Monastery House with its collection of memorable stone finds, or enjoy a moment in the leafy park by the monastery area’s summer-open café.
+In summer, guided tours are also conducted in the area!

 Göta Canal Cycle Route